• Skip to primary navigation

 If you love African cuisine, do not miss out on the many authentic recipes on my site.
 Some of my readers’ favorites include Banku With Tilapia Fish and Chicken Mafe With A Peanut Butter Sauce.

-About This East African Chapati With Beef Stew Recipe
+About This East African Chapati Recipe

 This is a two-part recipe.
 You can make one or the other first, it doesn’t really matter.
 I’d recommend making the stew first.
 Then, you can make the chapati while the stew is cooking.